Gathering Dreams

 3/4 view of roasted butternut squash salad with arugula, pecans and dried cranberries

-You can substitute them for red onion, thinly sliced.
+Green Onions: You can substitute them for red onions, thinly sliced.

-This salad is incredibly simple to make, and it’s the perfect side dish for a special Thanksgiving dinner.
+This salad is incredibly simple to make, and it’s the perfect side dish to a risotto or pasta dish for a special Thanksgiving dinner.

 But you can also transform it into a delicious fall dinner meal in its own right.
 It’s perfectly filling with the addition of chickpeas.
 Just make sure you eat a bigger portion!